itristenx/nova-universe/README.md

 ./start-all.ps1
 ```

+### macOS Launcher

+Use the Electron launcher in `cueit-macos` to start the services with a single click.
+Run `./make-installer.sh` to build a `.pkg` installer, install it and launch **CueIT** from Applications.
+During development you can run `npm start` inside the folder to launch Electron without packaging.

 The SwiftUI kiosk can only be built and run on macOS with Xcode installed.

 ## Testing the API